 Owned by Russian billionaire Roman Abramovich.
 It’s the 19th largest yacht in the world at 115 meters long (377 feet …longer than a football field!) and has two helipads.
 Abramovich apparently started off selling rubber ducks and built an empire that now includes the Chelsea football team.
 [Yacht photo taken December 30, 2012]

-Owned by American billionaire Dennis Washington.
-It’s the 27th largest yacht in the world at 100.6 meters long (330 feet) and has a helipad.
+Owned by American billionaire Dennis Washington along with Attessa IV (see comment below post), which is the 27th largest yacht in the world at 100.6 meters long (330 feet) and has a helipad.
 Washington started a construction business to build highways in Montana and branched out into mining, railroads, shipping, and more.
 [Yacht photo taken July 7, 2012]

 Wikipedia Profile for Dennis Washington